hjson/hjson/pages/index.md

   # quotes in the content need no escapes
   inject: <div class="important"></div>

+  # inside quotes, escapes work
-  # escapes work like in JSON inside quotes
+  # just like in JSON
   escape: "\\ \n \t \""
 }
 ```